cositools/cosi-data-challenges/polarization/README.md

 The Stokes parameters $\large I$, $\large Q$, and $\large U$ are derived from the measured azimuthal scattering angles $\large \eta'$ of incoming photons.
 The modulation curve, representing the distribution of these angles, is described by
 $$\large N(\eta') = A[1+\mu cos(2(\eta'-\eta_0))]$$
-where $A$ is the mean count rate and $\large \mu$ is the modulation factor.
+where $\large A$ is the mean count rate and $\large \mu$ is the modulation factor.
 The Stokes parameters are computed as:

 $$\large Q = \sum_{i=1}^N q_i ~~~~~~ U = \sum_{i=1}^N u_i$$